jvos415/redeploy_render/README.md

 #### How to use

+ - Make sure that `jq` is install on your system (https://jqlang.org/download/)
  - Pull down repo
+ -
- - Update `.env` vars
+ - Update `.env` vars using the `.env.sample` as a guide
  - Make sure you can run the script
-    * When you first pull down this repp, the script will not have the correct permissions to run this shell script
+    * When you first pull down this repo, the script will not have the correct permissions to run this shell script
     * At the root of the dir run: `chmod +x redeploy_on_render.sh`.
 This will grant execute permissions to the shell script